top of page

 SUMMER OF ICE

 Summer in Australia is almost like it was two seasons in one.
-The weather up in the mountains is quite normal and enjoyable for most of December but then comes the heat during the holidays.
+The weather in the mountains is quite normal and enjoyable for most of December but then comes the heat during the holidays.
 Things can turn quite extreme when January and February come.
 The first summer shoot at the vineyard started well, we captured the flowering and the start of fruiting.
 The vines were so green and lush.
-One afternoon, in February 2019, I was at home and a big hailstorm came all of a sudden, shredding our garden and all my promising veggie crops with huge balls of ice.
-I thought about Richard and Elvie's vineyard and knowing they were not in Tumba, I sent them a message to notify them about the storm...
-They later went to evaluate the damage done and it was clear they would not be harvesting.
+One afternoon in February 2019, I was at home, and a big hailstorm suddenly shredded our garden and all my promising veggie crops with huge balls of ice.
+I thought about Richard and Elvie's vineyard, and knowing they were not in Tumba, I sent them a message to notify them about the storm...
+They later evaluated the damage, and it was clear they would not be harvesting.
 Elvie sent us to capture and document the unharvested vineyard while the grapes were in fruit.
 Cockatoos were having a feast while expressing their joy loudly.
-I would have much preferred to experience this "vendange" season but sadly, it had to wait until the next year...
+I would have preferred to experience this "vendange" season, but sadly, it had to wait until the next year...

 Ending the season on a colourful note • Photography © Bottle and Brush Studio 2019